-- Any symptoms you're experiencing and for how long, to help determine what kinds of events are likely to make you feel angry or upset
+- Any symptoms you have and how long you've had them, to help determine what kinds of events are likely to make you feel angry or upset.

-- Any medications, vitamins, herbs or other supplements you're taking, and the dosages
+- Any medicines, vitamins, herbs or other supplements you're taking, and the doses.

-Take a trusted family member or friend along, if possible, to help remember the details.
+Consider taking a trusted family member or friend along to help remember the details.
 In addition, someone who has known you for a long time may be able to ask helpful questions or share important information.

 Some basic questions to ask your mental health provider include:

-- What type of disorder do you think I have?
+- What do you think may be causing my symptoms?

 - What treatments are most likely to be effective for me?

-- How much do you expect my quality of life may improve with treatment?
+- In what ways do you think my quality of life could improve with treatment?

 - How often will I need therapy sessions, and for how long?